 The uncertainty of your financial situation can be extremely stressful.
 What looked like a lot of money in the bank for your golden years looks less comfortable once it has been cut in half, as often happens upon dissolution.
 This can extend working years, depending on the size of the estate.
 Upon dissolution, it is important for each spouse to get serious about saving, including maximizing retirement contributions.
 Additionally, if the marriage was longer than 10 years, and the couple is older than 62, a former spouse’s benefits can be collected by their ex.
 This is a factor the court considers when awarding spousal support.
 Spousal support is almost always awarded in long-term marriages, especially if one spouse sacrificed growth in their career to care for the family and homestead, although it is usually only for a temporary time period.
 With life expectancies continuing to increase, financial ramifications upon divorce are understandably a major source of anxiety for silver divorcees.
 It is always a good idea to speak with a family law attorney when thinking about a divorce to find out how you will be able to best afford it.
 Obtaining a financial planner familiar with late-life divorce can go a long way in assuaging fears and concerns, and to help you develop a plan to ensure you are comfortable in your later years.

 Getting a divorce over 50 can be absolutely terrifying.
 Feeling alone and isolated are some of the most-cited complaints about senior divorcees.
 However, the flip side to this is the liberation felt – there is no one to check finances with, no one to control your schedule, and no one else to clean up after!
-If you are facing a silver divorce, contact Rebecca Medina, your compassionate and dedicated Fresno divorce lawyer.
+If you are facing a silver divorce, contact Rebecca Medina, your compassionate and dedicated Fresno and San Diego divorce lawyer.